Yes. Education Hub Store training resources are available in the Administrator Guide.

 - Instant online access to all Azure Dev Tools for Teaching content.

-The following product families are included in the Azure Dev Tools for Teaching subscriptions:
+The following product families include their latest versions in the Azure Dev Tools for Teaching subscriptions:

 - Advanced Threat Analytics